 The implementation of the virtual main greatly reduces the risk of arc flashes, as demonstrated in Figures 3 and 4, which show fault-clearing capabilities on a Time Current Characteristic (TCC) curve.
 Figure 3 shows the electrical system before the implementation of the virtual main.
 This plot shows the arcing fault current in relation to the tripping characteristics of the main fused switch and the trip time (2 seconds) for the protective device to clear the fault.
 Figure 4 shows the electrical system after the implementation of the virtual main.
 This graph demonstrates that at the arcing fault current, the new protective device will clear the fault in just 0.05 seconds, resulting in incident energy values under 8 cal/cm2—well below the initial 40 cal/cm2 that created greater arc flash hazards.

 Outdated electrical systems can pose a number of safety issues, chief among them the risk of arc flashes.
 Using a virtual main scheme, we can greatly improve the fault-clearing capabilities of the system to reduce the incident energy values.
 The experts at Matrix can help you implement changes to your existing systems to not only bring the system within OSHA and NFPA standards but also greatly decrease the risk of injuries to your employees.

 Matrix Technologies is one of the largest independent process design, power systems engineering, industrial automation engineering, and manufacturing operations management companies in North America.
-To learn more about our power system design capabilities and our safety services and arc flash analysis, contact Eric Allar, PE, Senior Project Engineer, Power, Instrumentation, Controls Department.
+To learn more about our power system design capabilities and our safety services and arc flash analysis, contact Eric Allar, PE, Associate Discipline Manager in the Process & Electrical Design Department.

 © Matrix Technologies, Inc.